Educational Support in Lux 2

 B. Provided on a short-term basis for pupils without SEN but with an acute educational need

-To obtain Intensive Support A (ISA), a diagnosis or a psycho-educational report of the pupil should first be established.
+Intensive Support A (ISA), a diagnosis or a psycho-educational report of the pupil should first be established.
 The individual needs and approach should then be agreed with the school during a so-called dedicated Support Advisory Group meeting, which should fully involve the parents.
 The purpose and interventions proposed for intensive support shall be laid down in a so-called Individual Learning Plan (ILP) for each pupil.

 Click here for more information: